nicofirst1/MotionBot/README.md

   * **Face Reco(gnizer)** : When a face is detected from the video, it will try to predict the face name
 * **Debug** : When enable you will recieve debug image, like the absDifference, thresholding an so on.
 Note that this slows down the program a lot

+## Author

+The only Author is Nicolò Brandizzi, [me](https://www.linkedin.com/in/nicol%C3%B2-brandizzi-04091b153/).
+I made this project both for pleasure and to exercise my self in writing better README.
+I made use of some code from the internet, you can find everything i used in the *Journal.md* under the *Useful Links* section